StefanosChaliasos/zkrollup-benchmarking/ERA-INSTRUCTIONS.md

-# Summary
+# Era's Benchmarking

-*Special thanks to Ramon Canales and Emil Luta from Matter Labs for discussion and helping with technical issues.*
+*Special thanks to Ramon Canales and Emil Luta from Matter Labs for the discussion and help with technical issues.*

 In this guide, we will set up a machine on the Google Cloud Platform (GCP), install zkSync Era and its dependencies, and finally, produce proofs for arbitrary transactions.